MarkWerden/Project-1/README.md

 * Open Jupyter Notebook
 * Use Pandas to read, clean, and format dataset
 * Describe data/data exploration
-* Find correlation - which fields have stronger relation (e.g, housing price and state)
+* Find correlation - which fields have stronger relation (e.g, apartment price and region)
 * Use Matplotlib and Pandas for visualization
 * Use linear regression for prediction
 * Summarize findings